lootie/KernelMatrices.jl/example/paperscripts/README.txt

 These are the exact scripts used to generate the various results/benchmarks in the paper corresponding with the release of this software suite.

-Other than changing the path pointing to the relevant JLD files, you should not need to alter any of the script to get the exact numerical results that we produce in the paper.
+Other than creating a data directory in the root level of this repo, you should not need to alter any of the script to get the exact numerical results that we produce in the paper.

 For the sake of brevity, I used less verbose declarations of the boilerplate than I do in ../fitting/test_fit_*.jl.
 If some of the declarations aren't clear, like the HODLR.Maxlikopts(...)